surveyjs/survey-library/docs/get-started-react.md

 As you can see, survey results are saved in a JSON object.
 Its properties correspond to the `name` property values of your questions in the model definition.

+To view the application, run `npm run start` in a command line and open [http://localhost:3000/](http://localhost:3000/) in your browser.

 <details>
     <summary>View full code</summary>